MicrosoftDocs/visualstudio-docs/docs/deployment/quickstart-deploy-to-a-web-site.md

 1. In the **Publish method** field, choose a method such as **Web Deploy** or **FTP**.
 The settings that you see next correspond to your publishing method.
 Web Deploy simplifies deployment of Web applications and Web sites to IIS servers, and must be installed as an application on the server.
 Use the [Web Platform Installer](https://www.microsoft.com/web/downloads/platform.aspx) to install it.

-1. Configure required settings for the publish method and click **Validate Connection**.
-If the server or target is available and your settings are correct, you will see a message that indicates the connection is validated, and you are ready to publish.
+1. Configure required settings for the publish method and select **Validate Connection**.
+If the server or target is available and your settings are correct, a message that indicates the connection is validated, and you're ready to publish.

     ![Validate your connection](../deployment/media/quickstart-publish-web-deploy.png "Validate your connection")

-1. If you want to configure other deployment settings, click **Settings**.
-You can configure options such as whether to deploy a Debug or Release configuration, and then click **Save**.
-If you are debugging remotely, a Debug configuration is required.
+1. Select **Settings** to configure other deployment settings, such as whether to deploy a Debug or Release configuration, and then select **Save**.
+If you're debugging remotely, a Debug configuration is required.

-1. To publish, click **Publish**.
+1. To publish, select **Publish**.
 The Output window shows deployment progress and results.

 ## Next steps